Didymoteicho: Antiquity

 The area around the town was inhabited in Neolithic times.
 It was later an important Thracian and Hellenistic town, sacked by the Romans in 204 BC.
-In the early 2nd century, the Roman emperor Trajan created a new city on the banks of the Maritsa River, between two surrounding hills, near modern Turkish Uzunköprü, and named it Plotinopolis after his wife Pompeia Plotina.
+In the early 2nd century, the Roman emperor Trajan created a new city on the banks of the Evros river, between two surrounding hills, near modern Turkish Uzunköprü, and named it Plotinopolis after his wife Pompeia Plotina.
 The ruins of the ancient city are now known as the Kale, after the Turkish for "castle".
 A solid gold bust of Emperor Septimius Severus found on the site of Plotinopolis in 1965 is now in the museum at Komotini.

 The city had been built in a very strategic position, because it had for exploitation a very fertile plain and also controlled a passage of Erythropotamos, through which passed a branch of the via Egnatia leading in the middle and upper valley of Evros river and on the shores of the Black Sea.

 The city would later be one of the most important towns in Thrace, having its own assembly, and an episcopal see (suffragan of Adrianople).

 The first bishop of the city, Hierophilus, is mentioned in the 430s.